AMC Matador: Matador Coupe

 Australian Matador X Coupe.
-Orange lenses replaced the original red lenses for the turn signals.
+Orange lenses replaced the original red turn-signal lenses.

 A fully built AMC Matador X Coupe was imported and presented at the Melbourne International Motor Show in 1974 to gauge interest.
 The evaluation car was converted from left-hand-drive to right-hand-drive by an outside company for the show.
 AMI dealers announced that there would be 80 assembled for the Australian market.
 One media outlet reporting on the show stated, "As an indication that U.S cars are now very passe, most showgoers drifted by with hardly a glance for the car, preferring to paw over the bread-and-butter Toyota range."
 Other media reports were more optimistic, stating that they expected the model to sell out quickly.

 Although AMI received 160 knock-down kits for the all-new Matador Coupe in 1974, they did not assemble them until late 1976.
 By the mid-1970s, AMI focused more on producing Toyotas and wanted to build something other than the Matador coupes.
 The knock-down kits were purposefully exposed to the elements outside for many months to achieve an insurance write-off.
 However, the loss assessors adjudicated that 90 cars were still salvageable.
 Of the 160 kits AMI received, 70 were destroyed, 80 were assembled, and ten were held as parts.

-Priced at $11,986, the model was marketed through 1977, and sold for only one year.
-Australian models came with AMC's 360 CID V8 with a three-speed automatic transmission, the U.S Matador X sports steering wheel, and bucket seats.
+Priced at $11,986, the model was marketed through 1977 and sold for only one year.
+Australian models came with AMC's 360 CID V8, a three-speed automatic transmission, the U.S. Matador X sports steering wheel, and bucket seats.
 Air conditioning, electric antenna, and AM/FM radio were standard.

 Because of the low production numbers (under 100), AMI avoided re-engineering the left-hand drive wiper to a right-hand sweep as they had done on the Matador sedans and wagons after 1974.
 All Australian Matador coupes were badged as the sportier Matador X.

 Right-hand-drive Matador sedans, wagons, and the Matador Coupe were assembled using AMC's RHD dashboard, which was introduced in 1967.
 However, the instrument dials, center column, and steering wheel on the Australian Matador Coupe were from the U.S. 1974 model.
 To satisfy Australian design regulations, the inner taillamps were replaced with a round orange lens to flash amber as a turn signal, while the outer lights remained the original red lens as a combination tail light and brake light.